Kwitchlang/Docker-Swarm-GlusterFS-Install/README.md

 ## To do
 - [x] Enable glusterfs to mount on reboot
 - [ ] Install GlusterFS plugin to work with docker compose
+- [ ] Allow for pure remote code execution - Currently it executes on one of the manager nodes, I want this to be done off any server that wont be part of the cluster